sian504/camera_and_curls/README.md

 Camera and Curls is aimed at the following users:

-- Art Enthusiasts: People who appreciate fine art photography and may be interested in purchasing prints or supporting your artistic endeavors.
+- Art Enthusiasts: People who appreciate fine art photography and may be interested in purchasing prints or supporting artistic endeavors.
 - Potential Collaborators: Other artists, photographers, or creative professionals who may be interested in collaborating on joint projects or exhibitions.
-- Fans and Followers: Individuals who are interested in your work, follow you on social media, and regularly engage with your photography content.
+- Fans and Followers: Individuals who are interested in the photography, follow the photography on social media, and regularly engage with the content.
 - Students and Aspiring Photographers: Individuals interested in learning more about photography techniques, styles, and artistic vision.

 These users would be looking for the following: